Time Glasses: Symmetry Broken Chaotic Phase with a Finite Gap: Relaxation time

 The upper bound given by Eq.~\eqref{relaxation_time_gap_Renyi}, together with the logarithmic scaling of the R\'enyi divergence in Eq.~\eqref{renyi_S_time_glass}, is consistent with the logarithmic divergence of the relaxation time described by Eq.~\eqref{tau_rel_S}.
 Furthermore, Eqs.~\eqref{tau_rel_S}, \eqref{relaxation_time_gap_Renyi}, and \eqref{renyi_S_time_glass} together imply a relationship between the Liouvillian gap \( \Delta \) and the Kolmogorov-Sinai entropy \( h_{\mathrm{KS}} \) of the classical dynamics:

 This relationship is consistent with our main result given by Eq.~\eqref{gap_mixing_rate} because the mixing rate \( g \) is identical to the sum of positive Lyapunov exponents in classical dynamical systems with small noise \cite{Ruelle-86}.
-It is important to note, however, that in the fixed point case, the bound Eq.~\eqref{relaxation_time_gap_Renyi} is not saturated, as the relaxation time satisfies \( \tau_{\text{rel}} \simeq 1/\Delta \) for a finite gap \( \Delta \).
-A similar situation is expected in the time crystal phase, where the relaxation time and inverse Liouvillian gap remain approximately proportional.
-We conjecture that the bound Eq.~\eqref{relaxation_time_gap_Renyi} becomes asymptotically tight in the strongly chaotic regime \( \omega_{xx} \to \infty \), where the dynamics exhibits maximal mixing.